 Overview InformationInulin is a starchy substance found in a wide variety of fruits, vegetables, and herbs, including wheat, onions, bananas, leeks, artichokes, and asparagus.
 The inulin that is used for medicine is most commonly obtained by soaking chicory roots in hot water.

-Inulin is used for high blood fats, including cholesterol and triglycerides.
-It is also used for weight loss, constipation, and as a food additive to improve taste.
+Inulin is commonly used by mouth for high blood fats, including cholesterol and triglycerides.
+It is also used for weight loss, constipation, diarrhea, and diabetes.

 How does it work?Inulin is not digested or absorbed in the stomach.
 It goes to the bowels where bacteria are able to use it to grow.
 It supports the growth of a special kind of bacteria that are associated with improving bowel function and general health.
 Inulin decreases the body's ability to make certain kinds of fats.

 - Constipation.
 Inulin seem to help relieve constipation in some children, adults, and elderly people.

 - Diabetes.
 Inulin might help lower blood sugar levels when used along with diabetes medications in women with diabetes.